feelgreatfoodie/bubbles-api/README.md

 If successful, the status will be `200` and the response will be plain text of a JWT key.
 For failure, the status will be `400`.

 Take a look at `routes/login.js` in this repo to see how to make a login that returns a signed JWT key.

+## 9. Make the route to hold bubble counts